datagrok/ergonomic-keyboard/README.md

 **[Maltron Dual Hand](http://www.maltron.com/store/p20/Maltron_L90_dual_hand_fully_ergonomic_%283D%29_keyboard_-_US_English.html).** The other commercially-available "key bowl" keyboard. $500!

 **[Mitosis][].**
+I built a Mitosis kit in 2017.
+It is a minimalist kit that (due to ingenious design and attention to manufacturing details) remarkably meets several of my goals (programmable, open, mechanical, wireless, low-profile, small, rather comfortable) while costing around $80 to manufacture in small quantities.
-An ingenious, minimalist design, whose single PCB is small enough to be eligible for deep discount manufacturing while being used for multiple purposes: as the left- and right-hand PCBs, and the mounting plate as well!
+Its single PCB design is small enough to be eligible for manufacturing discounts while being used for multiple purposes: as the left- and right-hand PCBs, and the mounting plate as well!
+Currently the [Mitosis][] best meets the "economy" goal for me.
 This is the first keyboard kit I liked enough to purchase after the ErgoDox.

 [FIXME: More]

 **[Dactyl](https://github.com/adereth/dactyl-keyboard) & [Lightcycle](https://twitter.com/adereth/status/862796553500540929)**